jorritfolmer/puppet-splunk/README.md

 #### `sslcompatibility`

   Optional.
 Used to configure the SSL compatibility level as defined by Mozilla Labs.
-When omitted it will use "modern" compatibility.
+Defaults to "modern" compatibility.
 Set to "intermediate" or "old" if you have older Splunk forwarders or clients

 #### `admin`